stevendeporre123/quest-app/DEPLOYMENT.md

 ## 4. Running with Traefik

-Edit `docker-compose.yml` and replace `quest.example.com` with your real hostname.
-The Traefik labels assume an entrypoint named `websecure` and a certificate resolver named `letsencrypt`; update them if your Traefik configuration uses different names.
+Edit `docker-compose.yml` and replace `quest.smarterhomes.be` with your real hostname if necessary.
+The Traefik labels assume an entrypoint named `websecure` and a certificate resolver named `le`; update them if your Traefik configuration uses different names.

 Start the service: